habca/icarus-tool/README.md

 ## Getting started

 Create a virtual environment and install dependencies before running the application.
 An unit testing framework `unittest` and a static code analysis tool `mypy` proved to be very useful in the developing process.
-The source code formatter `black` unifies all styling decisions.
+The source code formatter `black` makes visual styling decisions much easier.

 ### Windows